sergey-dryabzhinsky/python-zstd/README.rst

   Since: 0.1

 ZSTD_check (data): int
-  Function, checks if input is zstd compressed data block, returns 1 if yes, 0 if no, or raises Error.
+  Function, checks if input is zstd compressed data block, returns 1 if yes, 0 if no.

   Support compressed data with multiple/concatenated frames (blocks) .